lijumjose/VIPMP/src/pages/docs/customer_account/linked_membership.md

 |50,000 to 99,999 |T6|
 |> 100K |T7|

+Resellers can create new linked memberships using the [Update Customer Account API](./update_customer_account.md).
 Each linked membership has one owner and multiple members.
 The owner can be any of the system administrators of an organization or the organization itself.
 The owner must agree to the [terms and conditions](./index.md) in the Admin Console and enroll other members in the linked membership.
-Although an owner can create a new linked membership from the Admin Console, resellers create new linked memberships using the Customer Account API.
-The workflow is as follows:
+The workflow for creating a linked membership and adding members is as follows:

 ![Linked membership workflow](../image/linked_membership_workflow.png)